Chiranjeevi Is Ready To Do A Multi-starrer With Pawan Kalyan!

 Interestingly, Chiranjeevi's most recent success Sye Raa Narasimha Reddy had Pawan Kalyan as a narrator.
 Pawan Kalyan's narration, which comes in the beginning as well as towards the end, was a crucial part of the movie.

 Meanwhile, Sye Raa Narasimha Reddy is continuing its victorious run across theatres.
-The film has already poccketed some of the non-Baahubali records and AP/TS box office.
+The film has already pocketed some of the non-Baahubali records at the AP/TS box office.

-At the same time, Chiranjeevi's next project after Sye Raa Narasimha Reddy has been confirmed and the movie, which will be the 152nd film of the Megastar, is being helmed by hit ffilm-maker Koratala Siva.
+At the same time, Chiranjeevi's next project after Sye Raa Narasimha Reddy has been confirmed and the movie, which will be the 152nd film of the Megastar, is being helmed by hit filmmaker Koratala Siva.
 The Pooja ceremony of the movie was held recently.
 The shoot of the movie is expected to begin soon and further details regarding rest of the star cast are being eagerly awaited.
 Rumours are rife that Ram Charan might be seen playing an important role in the movie.
 It is being said that this upcoming entertainer will be a message-driven movie.